SteMuc/complete_planning_utilities/README.md

 #### b.
 Task Handler
    - The `TaskHandler` class is designed to handle task execution using ROS action clients.
 It provides functionalities to plan and execute tasks based on specified goals.
 Tasks can involve both Cartesian and joint planning goals.

-### 2. `planning_msgs`
+### 2. `complete_planning_msgs`

-The `planning_msgs` package defines custom ROS action and message types used by the action servers and other components in the `planning_utilities` metapackage.
+The `complete_planning_msgs` package defines custom ROS action and message types used by the action servers and other components in the `complete_planning_utilities` metapackage.
 These message types facilitate the communication of planning goals and results between nodes.

 ## Usage

-To use the `planning_utilities` metapackage in your ROS environment, follow these steps:
+To use the `complete_planning_utilities` metapackage in your ROS environment, follow these steps:

-1. **Clone the Package**: Clone the `planning_utilities` package to your ROS workspace.
+1. **Clone the Package**: Clone the `complete_planning_utilities` package to your ROS workspace.

 2. **Build the Package**: Use `catkin_make` to build the package within your workspace.